-2 When referring to hard disk drive capacity, MB stands for 1000000 bytes and GB stands for 1000000 bytes.
+2 When referring to hard disk drive capacity, MB stands for 1 000 000 bytes and GB stands for 1 000 000 000 bytes.
 Total user-accessible capacity may vary depending on operating environments.

-To ensure that your server operates correctly, you must initialize the new logical drive.
+To ensure that the server operates correctly, you must initialize the new logical drive.
 A quick initialization of a logical drive erases the first 1024 sectors on the drive.

 - 7. When the Confirm pop-up window appears, you have two choices: - Select Yes to perform a quick initialization; then, press Enter.
 When the quick initialization is complete, go to step 8. - Select No and if the drive is a RAID level 5 drive, it will be automatically synchronized in the background.
-Go to "Initializing Logical Drives" on page 109 to perform a complete initialization. - 8.
+Go to "Initializing logical drives" on page 109 to perform a complete initialization. - 8.
 If you just performed a quick initialization of a RAID level 5 logical drive, a message appears, stating that the logical drive that you just created is being synchronized in the background and is ready for data storage.
 You have now completed the required steps for creating a ServeRAID configuration.
 Continue with the next step in this procedure. - Back up the disk-array configuration information to diskette.
-See "Backing Up the Disk-Array Configuration" on page 126 for instructions.
+See "Backing up the disk-array configuration" on page 126 for instructions.